Site Overlay

 Emotional Support: Offer reassurance, comfort, and a non-judgmental presence to help manage stress and anxiety.

-Physical Support: Guide clients through breathing exercises, relaxation techniques, and offer physical comfort.
+Physical Support: Guide clients through breathing exercises and relaxation techniques, and provide physical comfort.

 Advocacy: Help clients advocate for themselves and their birth plans by clearly communicating needs to the medical team.